 Inert substrate – this is a substrate which does not alter water chemistry (PH).

-Active (buffered) substrate – this is a substrate which alters water chemistry (pH).
+Active (buffered) substrate – this is a substrate that alters water chemistry (pH).

 Some examples of inert and active substrates (check out the price on Amazon).